elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

  >**Learning experience**
  >
  >*Exercise*
  >The following challenges explore some _implications_ that choosing one license or another can have.
-They highlight different aspects of software that licese can govern.
+They highlight different aspects of software that a license can govern.
  >

 !!! example "Challenge 1"